 The Snow Removal program is an aggressive program which is designed, under optimum conditions, to complete the initial plowing of the City’s 130 miles of streets in 18 hours.
 In addition to removing snow from city streets, snow removal crews are also responsible for sanding icy roads and intersections, as well as clearing the parking lots of some city facilities.

 Snow removal personnel consist of seven (7) full-time street maintenance crew members (including supervisors), two transfers from other departments who work as equipment operators, nine equipment maintenance staff members, and a code enforcement officer who function as public service officers, and a number of seasonal employees.

 Snow Removal Hotline (530) 542-6030

 Snow Removal for Safety

-The primary purpose of snow removal is to clear all streets for orderly movement for emergency vehicles, school buses, entry to the hospital, refuse trucks, and all vehicle traffic.
+The primary purpose of snow removal is to clear snow from streets for emergency vehicles, school buses, hospital entry, refuse trucks and all vehicle traffic.